Call a Professional NOW!

 • Mississippi

-Each state’s regulations on hurricane deductibles can vary, so it’s important to check with your insurance provider on what applies to your specific location.
+Each state has its own rules and regulations regarding hurricane deductibles, so it’s crucial to check with your insurance provider to understand how it applies to you.

 Additional Hurricane Coverage Options to Consider

-• Ordinance or Law Coverage: If local building codes have changed since your home was built, this coverage helps with the additional costs of bringing your home up to code after hurricane damage.
+• Ordinance or Law Coverage: Covers the cost of bringing your home up to current building codes after hurricane damage.

 What Hurricane Damage Is Covered by Homeowners Insurance?